hugescrub/cafe/README.md

 Main page is provided with filtering existing menus by its type: Breakfast, Lunch, Dinner or Generic (available anytime).

-You can inspect each menu and see the dishes inside, upon clicking button you will see a popup with the dishes, here you can click its name and see item page with the picture, price and full description.
+You can inspect each menu and see the dishes inside, upon clicking button you will see a popup with the dishes, here you can click its name and see dish page with the picture, price and full description.

 In header, there is **Authorize** link which will take you to login page, default credentials are: `username - username, password - password`.
 Next, you'll see admin page, suggesting to choose desired action.